Thoregon/Thoregon/doc/vanillaT.md

 BoundedContexts consequently follows an imutablility paradigm.
 Any entity can not be modified directly (well technically you can, but you shoud not).
 To create or modify entities Commands must be used (this is simmilar to Flux Actions).

+## Versions
+In the universe, there is not a version installed, all versions are available at once.
+Since you don't package a universe, you need to express which version your comonents are using.
+The Version Management

+To provide the right versions for your components locally [pnpm](https://pnpm.js.org/) is used to save disk space

 ## Storage
 The storage is __eventually consistent__ and __offline first__ by design.
 But in the real world with terra